Commissioning and Ongoing Verification

 Key Takeaways

-• Commissioning is a quality-focused process for checking that building systems support project requirements and design intent.
+• Commissioning verifies that building systems are installed and operate in line with the owner's requirements and design intent.

-• The Owner's Project Requirements and Basis of Design are useful concepts for connecting owner needs to design responses.
+• The Owner's Project Requirements (OPR) and Basis of Design (BOD) are the documents commissioning checks systems against.

-• Ongoing verification extends performance attention beyond installation and turnover.
+• Ongoing verification extends performance attention beyond turnover so buildings do not drift after they open.

 From design intent to operating systems

-Commissioning is a quality-oriented process used to help confirm that building systems are planned, installed, tested, and capable of operating in line with project requirements.
-For LEED Green Associate study, the main idea is not a detailed commissioning contract.
-The main idea is the chain of accountability from owner goals to design documents to installed systems to operating performance.
+Commissioning (Cx) is a quality-oriented process that confirms building energy systems are planned, installed, tested, and actually capable of operating as the owner intends.
+For the Green Associate exam, the point is not a commissioning contract or scope of services; it is the chain of accountability that runs from owner goals to design documents to installed systems to verified operation.

-Two concepts often appear near commissioning discussions.
-Owner's Project Requirements describe what the owner needs the project to accomplish.
-Basis of Design explains how the design team intends to meet those requirements.
-If these ideas are clear early, later review has something concrete to check against.
-If they are vague or missing, the team may have trouble deciding whether a system is merely installed or actually ready to support the intended performance.
+Two documents anchor the entire process.
+The Owner's Project Requirements (OPR) state what the owner needs the building to accomplish — thermal comfort ranges, energy targets, operating hours, durability, and maintainability.
+The Basis of Design (BOD) explains how the design team intends to meet the OPR through specific systems and strategies.
+When both are clear early, later functional testing has a concrete target to verify against.
+When they are vague or missing, the team cannot tell whether a system is merely installed or genuinely ready to perform.

-Commissioning can apply to energy-related systems such as HVAC, lighting controls, domestic hot water, renewable energy systems, and metering interfaces.
-The exact scope depends on the project and the rating system path, but the exam-level concept is stable: systems should be checked, documented, and corrected when they do not meet the agreed intent.
-This is different from assuming that installation alone equals performance.
+Commissioning typically applies to energy-related systems: HVAC and refrigeration, lighting and daylighting controls, domestic hot water, renewable energy systems, and the metering interfaces that report on all of them.
+The exact scope depends on the project path and rating system, but the exam-level idea is stable: systems are checked, documented, and corrected when they fail to meet the agreed intent.
+Installation alone never equals performance, and a passed inspection is not the same as a verified control sequence.

 StepPractical questionEnergy relevance

-Verify installation and functionDo systems operate as intendedFinds issues before they become routine waste
+Verify installation and functionDo systems operate as intendedFinds faults before they become routine waste

-On the exam, commissioning questions may appear as scenario logic.
-If a project team has not yet defined what systems are supposed to accomplish, the best answer may involve clarifying requirements.
-If systems are installed but not working as expected, the answer may involve functional testing, correction, or documentation.
-If the building has been occupied for some time and performance is drifting, the answer may involve ongoing monitoring and operational review.
+On the exam, commissioning appears mostly as scenario logic, and the right answer follows the project's current phase.
+If a team has not yet defined what systems should accomplish, the answer is clarify the OPR.
+If systems are installed but underperforming, the answer is functional performance testing, correction, and documentation.
+If an occupied building's energy use is drifting upward, the answer is ongoing monitoring and operational review, not a brand-new design study.

-Commissioning also reinforces the difference between design intent and results.
-A drawing can show an efficient system, but a misconfigured control sequence can waste energy.
-A meter can be installed, but nobody may review the data.
-A training session can be held, but turnover in the operations team can erase knowledge.
-The strongest Energy and Atmosphere reasoning treats performance as something that must be planned, verified, and maintained, not simply claimed.
+Commissioning also reinforces the persistent gap between intent and result.
+A drawing can show an efficient system that a misconfigured control sequence then quietly wastes.
+A meter can be installed that nobody ever reviews.
+A training session can be held just days before the operations staff turns over and the knowledge walks out the door.
+The strongest EA reasoning treats building performance as something that must be planned, verified, and maintained across the building's life, never simply claimed once at turnover.

 Test Your Knowledge